Who were the Normans?

 - Print off and colour in this drawing of a Norman soldier

 - Make a Bayeaux Tapestry of your own

 - Search the Domesday book for your own town or village

-- Cook the Norman way with step-by-step recipe videos for roasted chicken with sauce, girdle bread and frumenty
+- Get help from an adult and cook the Norman way with recipes for girdle bread and frumenty

 Children's books about 1066, William the Conqueror and the Normans